EBITDA margin by industry

 Utilities - Regulated Electric 42% 24

-As an example, the REIT - Industrial industry has an average EBITDA margin of approximately 72.9%, whereas the REIT - Retail industry has an average EBITDA margin of around 67.4%.
-In contrast, the Biotechnology industry has an average EBITDA margin of about -157.8%, and the Diagnostics & Research industry has an average EBITDA margin of around -51.8%.
+As an example, the REIT - Industrial industry has an average EBITDA margin of approximately 72.3%, whereas the REIT - Retail industry has an average EBITDA margin of around 67.8%.
+In contrast, the Biotechnology industry has an average EBITDA margin of about -133.5%, and the Drug Manufacturers - Specialty & Generic industry has an average EBITDA margin of around -50.1%.

 Please note that these figures are based on industry averages and can vary significantly depending on the specific company, its size, location, competition, and other factors.